Spain Golden Visa 2023: The Definitive Guide

 Business Projects in Spain

-After completing at least one of the above-mentioned investments you can apply for a Schengen visa to Spain.
+After completing at least one of the above-mentioned investments you can initially apply for a Schengen Visa to Spain.
 You will receive a multiple-entry Spanish residency visa that is valid for one year.
-In that one year period, you should go to Spain in person to apply for your temporary two-year Golden Visa residence permit.
+In that one-year period, you should go to Spain in person to apply for your temporary two-year Golden Visa residence permit.

 As mentioned above, you are not required to live in Spain to maintain your Golden Visa residence permit.
 However, you have to visit the country at least once a year to renew your Golden Visa residence permit and maintain the investment.

 - A valid passport which has at least a year until expiry

 - A document proving that you have sufficient funds to cover living during the time spent in Spain

 - Medical insurance which provides coverage in Spain